fidelity/kraan/docs/dev-guide.md

     kubectl -n gotk-system port-forward svc/source-controller 8090:80 &
 	export SC_HOST=localhost:8090

 If you elected to use the `--testdata` option when setting up the cluster test data wil be added.
 Alternatively, you can do this by applying `.testdata/addons/addons-source.yaml` and `.testdata/addons/addons.yaml` to deploy the source controller custom resource and AddonsLayers custom resources respectively.
 This will cause the kraan-controller to operate on the testdata in the `./testdata` directory of this repository using the `master` branch.
-If you want to test against other branches use the copy of these files the `scripts/run-controller.sh` creates.
-Edit then apply those files.

-If you want to use the kraan-controller to deploy items defined in your own repository edit the 'addons-source.yaml' file in the temporary directory to reference the repository and branch containing your addons definitions and apply it to the cluster.
-Then edit the `.testdata/addons/addons.yaml` file to define the addons layers and apply that.

 ### Integration Tests